Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Introduction

 We also note that the study of distributed (continuum) nonlinear dynamical systems through reduced‑order models created by performing appropriate projections onto a given set of basis functions is ubiquitous across mathematical physics, tracing back to the connection between the Korteweg-de Vries equation and the celebrated Fermi-Pasta-Ulam model\cite{fermi1955studies, zabusky1965interaction}, with examples that appear in areas as diverse as the analysis of vibrations in solid structures (e.g., using invariant‑manifold methods to reduce nonlinear elastic PDEs\cite{Kerschen2009,Touz2021}), the modeling of fluid flows (e.g., employing Proper-Orthogonal-Decomposition–Galerkin projection for Navier–Stokes equations\cite{Ballarin2016}), and the study of pattern formation and instabilities in thermo-acoustic\cite{Wildemans2023}, or combustion systems\cite{Doehner2022} (e.g., using coupled nonlinear oscillators like Van der Pol models to capture synchronization phenomena).
 This places the problem of nonlinear spin-wave interactions under parametric excitation within the broader class of nonlinear modal dynamics studied across many fields of physics and engineering.

 The main result of this paper is a quantitative recipe to determine the phase diagrams of steady-state oscillation regimes for parametrically-excited spin-wave mode pairs that mutually interact in a nonlinear fashion.
 Despite the multiplicity of regimes achievable changing the excitation conditions, the developed analytical theory shows that such diagrams depend on few parameters, namely appropriate self- and mutual nonlinear frequency shift coefficients and their combinations, which can be quantitatively determined from the knowledge of the eigenmodes profiles and influence the (co-)existence and stability of possible regimes.
-The most significant consequences of such complexity include a large number of manifestations of hysteresis and non-commutativity of oscillation regimes as function of external excitation conditions.
-The diagrams produced by the developed theory can be directly and successfully compared with recent experiments which probe the steady-state regime of parametrically-excited spin-wave mode pairs in a magnetic microdisk\cite{soares_knet_flagship_paper_2025}.
+The most significant consequences of such complexity include a large number of manifestations of hysteresis and non-commutativity of oscillation regimes as function of external excitation conditions. {Remarkably, we point out that the diagrams produced according to the developed theory have been directly and successfully compared with recent experiments which probe the steady-state regime of parametrically-excited spin-wave mode pairs in a magnetic microdisk using two-tone spectroscopy\cite{soares_knet_flagship_paper_2025}.}